 Whether the result of an accident or sports-related injury of the face or mouth, trauma can significantly change your appearance and can make breathing and eating difficult.
-Dr. Balaji is an expert in treating facial fractures and can repair most of these injuries through the mouth, eliminating visible scars.
+Dr. S.M Balaji is an expert in treating facial fractures and can repair most of these injuries through the mouth, eliminating visible scars.

 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries require special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.